utkarsh-dixit/speedy/README.md

 # Tauri + Next.js + Typescript

 This template should help get you started developing with Tauri, Next.js and Typescript.
-Hello world! aaaaa.
+Hello world! aaaaaa.

 ## Recommended IDE Setup